jack1232/webgpu-simplified/README.md

 ## Transformations

 Like WebGL, WebGPU does not provide any functions for working with model, view, and projection transformations.
-In this mini library, I implement several helper functions for creating varous 3D transformations using a popular JavaScript package `gl-matrix`.
+In this mini library, I implement several helper functions for generating varous 3D transformations using a popular JavaScript package `gl-matrix`.

-Here is the sample code for creating transformations:
+Here is the sample code for creating various transformations:

 ```
 import * as ws from 'webgpu-simplified';